Cephalotaxus oliveri

-Cephalotaxus oliveri is a coniferous shrub or small tree in the family Taxaceae.
+Cephalotaxus oliveri, the Oliver's plum yew, is a coniferous shrub or small tree in the family Taxaceae.
 It is native to China and possibly to Thailand, Laos, Vietnam and eastern India.

 Description

 Shrubs or small trees up to 4 m tall.
 The bark is yellow to grayish brown and scaly.
 The leafy branchlets are oblong-elliptic in outline.
 Leaves are borne at 55-70° to branchlet axis.
 The pollen-cone is borne on the lower side and toward the distal end of terminal branchlets.
 The buds develop before the subtending leaves expand.
 Seeds cones are solitary.
 Seeds are obovoid, ovoid, or almost globose.
 Pollination occurs Mar-Apr while seeds mature from Aug-Oct.

 Habitat and ecology

 Cephalotaxus oliveri occurs in subtropical evergreen and deciduous broad-leaved forests, coniferous and mixed forests, at altitudes between 300 and 1,800 meters above sea level.
 It is an understorey shrub, occurring in the shrub layer mixed with several genera of angiosperms such as Rhododendron, Camellia, Cotoneaster, Deutzia, Lonicera, Berberis, Buddleia, Euonymus, Hydrangea, Prunus and other species.